'I Basically Ran On Adrenaline': A Staffer Remembers Obama's White House

 Former Obama staffer Alyssa Mastromonaco is well acquainted with the privilege — and sleeplessness — of working in the White House: "I basically ran on adrenaline, almost, for six years," she says.

 Mastromonaco began as President Obama's director of scheduling and advance, then became his deputy chief of staff for operations.
-Her responsibilities ran the gamut from overseeing the confirmation process for cabinet secretaries to managing the president's daily schedule and foreign travel.
+Her responsibilities ran the gamut from overseeing the confirmation process for Cabinet secretaries to managing the president's daily schedule and foreign travel.

 Mastromonaco remembers boarding Air Force One for the first time as a "humbling, awe-inspiring" experience.
 "There is nothing like walking off the steps of Air Force One," she says.
 "You always feel so proud.
-The reception, too, of other people in countries, when they see that beautiful blue and white plane, it always gives you goosebumps."
+The reception, too, of people in other countries, when they see that beautiful blue and white plane, it always gives you goose bumps."

 But, she adds, the presidential plane wasn't always the most comfortable way to travel — especially on overnight flights.
 "There aren't beds for us on Air Force One," Mastromonaco says.
 "We had those Snuggies that you buy on QVC and we would sleep on the floor ... and then you'd get up and everybody shares two bathrooms."